yizhe-ang/AdaMatch-PyTorch/README.md

 # AdaMatch-PyTorch
-Unofficial PyTorch Implementation of AdaMatch: A Unified Approach to Semi-Supervised Learning and Domain Adaptation
+Unofficial PyTorch Implementation of AdaMatch: A Unified Approach to Semi-Supervised Learning and Domain Adaptation, using [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch).